-The company is assessing the impact the amendments will have on its 2022 financial statements.
+The group is assessing the impact of future adoption of the amendments on its financial statements.

 (b) Basis of preparation:

 The financial statements are presented in Jamaican dollars (J\$), which is the functional currency of the company.
 The financial statements are prepared under the historical cost convention, except for the inclusion of investments classified as fair value through profit or loss carried at fair value.